IamAirmanPhoenix/TripleTen-Data-Science-Bootcamp/Sprint14_Project/README.md

-# Sprint 13: Time Series
+# Sprint 14: Artificial Vision
 This sprint covers topics about NLP (natural language processing).
 Tokenizing, lemmatization and vectorize are some of the topics that were covered in this sprint.

 ## Sprint contents